 Testing for COVID

 Nasopharyngeal swabs are used to detect respiratory viruses such as RSV or influenza viruses.
-A sample of secretions are gathered using a swab (which looks like an elongated Q tip) from the uppermost part of the throat, and then behind the nose.
+A sample of secretions are gathered using a swab (which looks like an elongated Q tip) from around the nostrils and uppermost part of the throat.
 The procedure can be uncomfortable, and you may need to cough, retch or sneeze afterwards.

-The PCR test is currently best practice, however it takes longer to receive a result; read more HERE.
+The PCR test is the most thorough laboratory test, however it takes longer to receive a result; read more HERE.

 - are aged over 70 years

 - have poorly controlled long-term conditions; such as respiratory, heart, kidney, or liver disease